boblete/boblete.github.io/README.md

 All the timers are now tied to tone itself - the idea here is to run the engine through to TONE - as the ONLINE synthesis engine

 #### What Happened?
-The tests compiled propely with a few minor bugs.
+The tests compiled properly with a few minor bugs.

 #### What was revealed?

-It sounds more musical  but Its too busy - there is sooo much data we need a way of shaping the sound not through pitch but through rhythm and texture.Or the data needs filtering theres also a bug in 2 faces that shows up as an issue that I am only passing 1 variable to the face not splitting them - needs adressing that the labeling is uniform...
+It sounds more musical  but Its too busy - there is sooo much data we need a way of shaping the sound not through pitch but through rhythm and texture.Or the data needs filtering theres also a bug in 2 faces that shows up as an issue that I am only passing 1 variable to the face not splitting them - needs addressing that the labeling is uniform...

 ---
 ## Experiment